Aetopia/Halo-Infinite-PC-Guide/Pages/Modifications.md

 > |Maximum Framerate| External Framerate Limiter|
 > |Limit Inactive Framerate| Background Application Max Frame Rate (**NVIDIA Only!**)|

+> [!IMPORTANT]
+> - ZetaLoader's Borderless Fullscreen forces the game's window to be always on the primary monitor.<br>
+> - To activate the game's window either click on its taskbar button or use <kbd>Alt</kbd> + <kbd>Tab</kbd>.
+> - ZetaLoader's Borderless Fullscreen changes the following game settings at startup:
+>   - Resolution Scale: 100%
+>   - Borderless Fullscreen: Off
+>   - Display Monitor: Primary Monitor

 #### 2. Jittery Mouse Input Fix:

 Fixes jittery mouse input when an external framerate limiter is used.